BryanImaralu/2020_5bi_team2_Imaralu/docs/Software_Project_Management_Plan.md

 1. (3)if anyone does object to the change, the reason for objecting will be discussed at a meeting where everyone is invited to attend and voice their opinion.
 At the end of the meeting a democratic vote will be held to decide whether or not the change should be allowed.
 2. (4)if a change takes place, the initiator must collaborate with the project manager to update the schedule.

-# 5Supporting Process Plans
+# 5 Supporting Process Plans

-## 5.1Risk Management Plan
+## 5.1 Risk Management Plan

 | Rank | Risk | Probability of Loss | Size of Loss | Risk Exposure | Response |
 | --- | --- | --- | --- | --- | --- |